For urgent consular assistance call

 Apply at the nearest embassy or consulate of Botswana.

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.
+Contact the nearest embassy or consulate for visa details, currency, customs and quarantine rules.

 You'll need a valid yellow fever vaccination certificate to enter Botswana if you arrive from a country where yellow fever is widespread.